Many different factors contribute to the production of smoke produced by your Pit Boss.

 How Much Smoke Should Be Coming Out Of My Pit Boss Pellet Smoker?

+Your pellet grill will produce different levels of smoke throughout the entire smoking session.
+This is perfectly normal.
 For example, you might notice a lot of white billowy smoke at the very beginning of the cook.
-And there will even be moments when your smoker won’t be producing any smoke.
+And there will even be moments when your smoker won’t produce any smoke.

 What Is the Exact Temperature Setting For Producing Smoke On A Pit Boss?